 The Precious Children’s Centre was founded in 2011 by Robert Baryamwesiga, an officer in the Office of the Prime Minister, who was moved by compassion when he saw the plight of children in Kawempe Division.
 Robert was born and raised in this slum, and thus has direct experience with the socioeconomic challenges involved in living there.
 Currently, the Precious Children’s Centre is assisting 425 OVCs to obtain basic primary education and 39 former street children are undergoing rehabilitation before they can be enrolled in the regular education program.
 The Precious Children’s Centre is nonsectarian, and embraces children from all walks of life.

 Since 2015, RMF has come to the aid of the Precious Children’s Centre, providing monthly funding to purchase food for the children.
 This funding has stabilized the operations of Precious Children’s Centre, since food shortage was one of the biggest challenges affecting the project.
 Children are now well-fed, and they stay in school without running away.
 They look healthy and happy.

-Currently, the Precious Children’s Centre is assisting 425 OVACs to obtain basic primary education and 39 former street children are undergoing rehabilitation before they can be enrolled in the regular education program.
+Currently, the Precious Children’s Centre is assisting 425 OVCs to obtain basic primary education and 39 former street children are undergoing rehabilitation before they can be enrolled in the regular education program.